ZSL 200 logo

 1995

-• Ambika Paul Children’s Zoo built using a one million pound donation from Dr Swarj Paul in memory of his daughter.
+• Ambika Paul Children’s Zoo is built using a one million pound donation from Dr Swarj Paul in memory of his daughter.

 1997